eyalItzhak/ElectionMVC/README.md

 # ElectionMVC

-This app was built during the Corona period.
+This app was built during the Corona.

 The purpose of the app is to practice object-oriented programming and inheritance.